amcneil36/amcneil36.github.io/programs/CityStats/readme.md

-## Weather and demographics information for each city
+## Weather and demographics information for all USA cities
 Download here: <a href="cityStats.csv" download>cityStats.csv</a>

 ### Field name descriptions